wp-plugins/add-to-any/README.txt

 Helps readers **share**, **save**, **bookmark**, and **email** your posts and pages using **any service**, such as Delicious, Digg, Facebook, Twitter, and over 100 more social bookmarking and sharing sites.
 The button comes with Add to Any's customizable **Smart Menu**, which **places the services visitors use at the top of the menu**, based on each visitor's browsing history.

 The E-mail tab makes it easy to share via Gmail, Y!
 Mail, Hotmail, AOL, and any other web-based e-mailer or desktop program.
-The Bookmark or Add to Favorites tab helps users bookmark using any browser (Internet Explorer, Firefox, Opera, Safari, etc.).
+The Bookmark or Add to Favorites tab helps users bookmark using any browser (Internet Explorer, Firefox, Chrome, Safari, Opera etc.).

 * Add to Any <a href="http://www.addtoany.com/blog/smart-menus-the-services-your-visitors-use-displayed-first/" target="_blank">Smart Menu</a>
 * Includes all services